NLaws/BusInjectionModel.jl/docs/src/multi_phase_models.md

 # Multiphase Models
 BusInjectionModel.jl provides methods to build many different variations of the Branch Flow Model, including single phase and multiphase models.
-Each of the model types supported are documented below.
+Each of the multihpase model types supported are documented below.
 ```@contents
 Pages = ["multi_phase_models.md"]
 Depth = 2